Instructions Reference

 </xsl:merge-source>

-When sort-before-merge="yes", the processor sorts the items from that source before beginning the merge.
-This is convenient but loses the streaming advantage — the entire source must be loaded into memory for sorting.
+When set, the processor sorts the items from that source before beginning the merge.

 #The name Attribute

-Each source can optionally have a name.
-This lets you distinguish which source a record came from inside the xsl:merge-action:
+Each source can optionally have a name attribute.
+The name lets you identify which source a record came from inside xsl:merge-action:

 <xsl:merge-source name="customers" select="doc('customers.xml')//customer">